seanwhs/Tutorials/NextJS/Greymatter-LMS/3-App-Router.md

 # Part 3 — Next.js App Router Foundation: Building the Greymatter LMS Frontend

-In Part 2, we scaffolded the Greymatter LMS monorepo — a proper folder structure with strict boundaries between `apps/web`, `packages/*`, and `infra/*` [8].
-Now it's time to build the first real, executable piece of the system: the Next.js 16 frontend itself [7].
+In Part 2, we scaffolded a real, running Next.js 16 app with `create-next-app`, then grew the rest of the monorepo — `packages/*` and `infra/*` — around it, giving us a proper folder structure with strict boundaries between `apps/web`, shared packages, and infrastructure code [8].
+Now it's time to build out that already-running app into the first real, executable piece of the system: the Greymatter LMS frontend itself [7].

 **🎯 Goal of this lesson:** Stand up the App Router structure, wire in Clerk authentication, and render our first Tailwind-styled dashboard page — while respecting the strict rule that the frontend does **not** run AI, orchestrate workflows, or execute business logic [12].

-**🧰 Prereqs:** Part 2 completed (monorepo exists).
+**🧰 Prereqs:** Part 2 completed (monorepo exists, `apps/web` runs on `localhost:3000`).
 You'll need a free Clerk account for this lesson — sign up at clerk.com and grab your API keys before starting section 4 [7].

 ---